From Semantic To Instance: A Semi-Self-Supervised Learning Approach: Material and Methods

-We explored pseudo-labeling as an alternative to rotation augmentation utilized for domain adaptation.
-This widely used self-supervised approach enhances model generalization by leveraging larger pseudo-labeled datasets, improving performance and reducing overfitting, while also lowering labeling costs, particularly in domains such as precision agriculture with packed objects.
+To evaluate the efficacy of our primary rotation-based adaptation strategy, we investigated Pseudo-Labeling as a comparative self-supervised baseline.
+We explored this widely used approach as an alternative for domain adaptation, as it is known to enhance model generalization by leveraging larger pseudo-labeled datasets, improving performance and reducing overfitting while lowering labeling costs, particularly in domains such as precision agriculture with packed objects.
 We utilized the best-performing model in the first phase, trained on the synthetic data, to label the unannotated~\PseudoSetTrain and ~\PseudoSetValid sets.
 Subsequently, we used these sets to fine-tune the model, initially trained on only synthetic data.
 We compare the performance of this model with the model developed using \RotateAugTrain and \RotateAugValid datasets to obtain our best-performing model as a better domain adaptation technique.